 Explore more about right-brain AI in Quora’s discussion on AI’s focus.

-The Coatuе Framework for the AI S-Curve provides a different take on the Left v Right side of brain for AI.
-In the talk by Phillipe Lafont (Founder of Coatue Management) at the EMW Conference, provides a view of the evolutionary phases of AI development, highlighting the stages from foundational infrastructure to advanced physical AI applications in taken.
-He refers to the left side as the initial technological build out majoritively in Phase 1, focused on analysis of large complex problems and data.
-In Phase 2, which he refers to as the right side of the brain, the evolutionary focus starts to incorporate more reflex based intuitive intelligence and considered more edge AI at at the device level.
-Finally evolving into more autonomous applications of AI away from Phase 1 of datacenters and Phase 2 of device level to more stand alone applications like robotics and autonomous agents of Phases 3 and 4.
+The Coatuе Framework for the AI S-Curve provides a different take on the Left vs. Right side of the brain for AI.
+In the talk by Phillipe Lafont (Founder of Coatue Management) at the EMW Conference, provides a view of the evolutionary phases of AI development, highlighting the stages from foundational infrastructure to advanced physical AI applications in action.
+He refers to the left side as the initial technological buildout majoritively in Phase 1, focused on analysis of large complex problems and data.
+In Phase 2, which he refers to as the right side of the brain, the evolutionary focus starts to incorporate more reflex-based intuitive intelligence and considered more edge AI at the device level.
+Finally evolving into more autonomous applications of AI away from Phase 1 of datacenters and Phase 2 of device level to more standalone applications like robotics and autonomous agents of Phases 3 and 4.

 This phase lays the groundwork for AI's development, focusing on the essential hardware and infrastructure required to power AI technologies.
 It includes: